Balsamic Roasted Brussel Sprouts

 Can you reheat roasted brussels sprouts?

 In the microwave.
-This is the quickest and easiest way to reheat your sprouts.
-However, just be aware that they will not be crispy if reheated this way, but that will still taste amazing!
+This is the quickest and easiest way to reheat your sprouts, although they won’t be as crispy.

 In the oven.
 Broil the sprouts until they are warm and re-crisped.
-This only takes about 2-5 minutes so watch them closely and don’t walk too far from the oven.
+This only takes about 2-5 minutes so watch them closely.

 How long will roasted Brussel sprouts keep?